 There is never a "perfect" solution, but merely a balancing act to be performed between all these different parameters.

-We at Meyvaert have surrounded ourselves over the years with reliable and quality partnerships and are ready to offer advice whenever it is needed.
+Over the years we have surrounded ourselves with reliable and qualitative partnerships.
+We are ready to offer advice whenever it is needed.

 In order to enhance the visitor experience, one could consider the use of multimedia in the exhibition.
 This can be applied in many ways, such as projections, interactive applications or hand-held devices that can provide additional and specific information to the public.